zenmcmillan/travel-tracker/README.md

 7. Run `npm install`
 8. Run `npm start`
 9. Copy this API link into your browser `http://localhost:3001/` it should `say Cannot GET /`
-10. Now refresh the `http://localhost:8080/` and the application should be running
+10. Now refresh the `http://localhost:8080/` link and the application should be running

 ## Preview of App: